manastarla/sgpdes/README.md

 print(results_df)
 ````

-## Usage of Hierarchical Growth Self-Generating Prototype (HSGP) - Prototype selection technique implemented in SGPDES
+## Usage of Adaptative Self-Generating Prototype Entropy (A-SGPE) - Prototype selection technique implemented in SGPDES

-You can use the `HSGP` function from the `ps.hsgp` module to perform prototype selection.
-Below is an example of how to use the `HSGP` function with the Breast Cancer dataset:
+You can use the `A-SGPE` function from the `ps.hsgp` module to perform prototype selection.
+Below is an example of how to use the `A-SGPE` function with the Breast Cancer dataset:

 ```python
 from ps.hsgp import HSGP